 If your child or teen has had an accident or other trauma you are probably wondering how you can help them recover.
-This website aims to provide parents and caregivers with help, advice and reassurance after their child has experienced a frightening or traumatic event.

 Millions of children and teens experience traumatic or upsetting events each year.
 Luckily most fully recover—physically and mentally.